-The school provides the volunteer with the full board while collaborating with us.
-There are two 'volunteer rooms': 5 beds and two beds in each.
+The school provides volunteers with full board.
+There are two 'volunteer rooms', one with 5 beds and the other with two beds.

-The food is only provided in the intervals while students are at the school.
-In the periods when they return to their communities, the volunteers can stay at the school, but they have to provide the food for themselves.
-There is a kitchen which volunteers can use to prepare their meals (equiped with fridge, hot plate to cook, dishes, cutlery etc.).
+Food is only provided in the 15-day intervals while students are at school.
+In the periods when they return to their communities, the volunteers can stay at the school but they have to provide food for themselves.
+There is a kitchen that volunteers can use to prepare their meals - it is equipped with a fridge, hot plate, dishes, cutlery, etc.

-Meals are the same than the students which are basically beans and 'tortillas' most of the time, also vegetables, rice and sometimes the school can afford meat.
-We understand that volunteers could not like this food, then they would prepare their own food.
+Meals are the same for the volunteers as the students: mostly beans and tortillas.
+There is also vegetables, rice, and sometimes the school can afford meat.
+We understand that volunteers may not like this food; in this case, we expect them to prepare their own food.

-When the students return to their homes, the volunteers can visit them in order to better understand the background of the families the students are coming from, help them with the homework, meet their parents and have an experience of spending time in the rural Guatemala.
-This part of the work volunteers have to fund themselves, but the cost is minimal, for example the transport only costs around 3 to 5 euros.
-In this period of time volunteers can also travel around and explore the country, or use the opportunity of tranquility in the school and relax here.
+When the students return to their homes, volunteers are able to visit them in order to better understand their familial backgrounds, help with homework, meet their parents, and experience rural Guatemala.
+Volunteers have to fund this part of work themselves but the cost is minimal; for example, the transportation would only cost around 3 to 5 euros.
+In this period of time volunteers can also travel around and explore the country or use it as an opportunity for tranquility and relax.